bergeramit/apcomp215-rescam/README.md

 ## Setup the infer docker:

+Goal of this docker: listen for Firestore changes -> get the Eventarc response and get the actual email stored -> call gemini with RAG and infer what is the classidication of this, then store back to GCS at rescam-user-emails/user-classifications/amitberger02@gmail.com/emails.json

 ```
 # Build the container
 docker build -t firestore-event-handler -f src/models/Dockerfile .

-# Run the container -> listen for Firestore changes -> get the Eventarc response and get the actual email stored -> TODO: infer and store back
+# Run the container
 docker run -d \
   --name firestore-handler-test \
   -p 8080:8080 \